mosn/layotto/CONTRIBUTING.md

 6. A few unit tests would help a lot as well — someone has to do it.
 7. When writing a commit message please follow [these conventions](https://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html), if you are fixing an existing issue please add Fixes gh-XXXX at the end of the commit message (where XXXX is the issue number).
 8. Please ensure that code coverage will not decrease.
+9. Make sure checks have been correctly passed, you can simply run `make check`
-9. Contribute a PR as the rule of Gitflow Workflow, and you should follow the pull request's rules.
+10. Contribute a PR as the rule of Github Workflow, and you should follow the pull request's rules.

 ## Version naming convention